There’s something about frozen lakes.

 Finally, a blue sky/cloudy backscene was added to create depth and bring it all together.

 And that’s it for the lake scene.
-I might add reeds and some vegetation in due course but there’s enough here to rekindle childhood memories of playing around on the lakes of Wimbledon common for now.
+I might add reeds and some vegetation (such as a decorated model Christmas tree) in due course but there’s enough here to rekindle childhood memories of playing around on the ponds of Wimbledon Common for now.

 >A final, personal, note: I spend a huge amount of time testing, photographing, writing and researching techniques for these articles and pay for all the running costs of MRE out of my own pocket.
 If you found this article useful you can support me by making a donation on my fund-raising page.
 Thanks and happy modelling, Andy.